Get the latest from TODAY

 The gorgeous teal color also made my room feel brighter in a cheery sense of the word, and the $10 curtains come in a range of other stunning shades.

 As someone who’s dealt with migraines for the better part of 10 years, I’m also pretty sensitive to light in general, especially when I’m in the middle of a headache.
 Having a cave-like dark space to retreat to when a migraine hits is so important to me, and the Sun Zero blackout curtains have helped create that dark escape at any time of day.

-For more home decor, check out our round-up of the best places to buy affordable home decor online.
+For more blackout curtains, check out our round-up of the best blackout curtains to help you sleep better this summer.